edtechjeff/edtechjeff/HowTo/Imaging/DISM/Readme.md

     - CreateProject
     - UpdateInboxApps

-- Go into the Scripts folder and delete the following files and or folders
+- Go into the Scripts folder and delete the following files and or folders (You can keep these, but I like to clean things up)
     - AutoPilot
     - Apply-Recovery